-The sigmoidal non-linearity of photoreceptors found in the fly (and other animals) is a good design to efficiently code the range of light typically found in an image (Laughlin, 1981; Richards, 1981; see figure below).
+Let's return to the sigmoidal non-linearity of photoreceptors found in the fly (and other animals).
+Laughlin argued that a sigmoid non-linearity is a good design feature to efficiently code the range of light typically found in an image (Laughlin, 1981; Richards, 1981; see figure below).
 The idea is that if you made a plot of the distribution of light intensities in a typical scene about some mean level, you might find something like the gaussian distribution shown below.
 The granite picture intensity histogram wasn't gaussian at all, but it was roughly more peaked in the middle range.
-Another image (see the "granite" in the Appendix) has an approximately gaussian histogram.
+Another image, actually of granite, is closer to gaussian :

-Even if the intensity values are continuous, the effective resolution of intensity may be limited by a constant amount of noise, reducing the effective response range (like quantization).
-If you wish to divide up the response range efficiently, it would make sense to increase the input resolution over the range where you are most likely to encounter the more frequently occuring intensities.
+Even if the intensity values are continuous, the effective resolution of intensity may be limited by a constant amount of noise, reducing the effective response discriminability (like quantization).
+If you wish to divide up the response range efficiently, it would make sense to increase the input resolution over the range where you are likely to encounter the more frequently occuring intensities.
 Then the output values representing the extreme regions of the input become more probable relative to the output values coding the middle range of the input.
 Such a strategy could be implemented with a sigmoidal point mapping function as shown in the figure.
 In fact, the optimal non-linearity would correspond to the cumulative probability distribution that we developed above.
 Or in other words, the fly's light transducer should be performing "histogram equalization".